 Departure Tax

 When you leave Brazil, payment of a departure tax will be required.
 The airport departure tax in Brazil can be paid in US dollars or the ‘real,’ the currency of Brazil.
-Your departure tax may be covered in the price of your airline ticket, so you may want to check with your travel agent to be sure.
+Your departure tax may be covered in the price of your airline ticket, so you may want to verify verify it with the airline agent.

 Bank Hours

 Generally, weekday bank hours are from 10am (1000) to 4pm (1600).
 All banks are closed on public holidays.
 Many branches have 24-hour banking machines (ATMs) that offer several services.
-Overseas visitors should check with their local banks to find out if they can gain access to their funds through these facilities.
-In some cases, your bank may charge an additional fee for overseas transactions.
+Overseas visitors should check with their local banks to verify whether they can access to their funds through these facilities.
+Banks generally charge an additional fee for overseas transactions.

 Climate